-This can be a battery or a standard AC outlet connection.
+Active DI boxes have a battery or a standard AC outlet connection.
 Some active units also contain the option for phantom power use.

-The Key Differences Between Active and Passive DI Boxes:
+The Key Differences Between Active and Passive DI Boxes

-Batteries or phantom power usually works with Active DI boxes.
+Batteries or phantom power usually work with Active DI boxes.
 Among some of the more detailed differences, Passive DI boxes are merely transformers; they contain transformers to perform impedance matching and balancing.